AASI Jetcruzer

-The AASI Jetcruzer was an American single turboprop light civil transport made by Advanced Aerodynamics and Structures Inc. The Jetcruzer had an unusual configuration, with a single turboprop engine driving a pusher propeller, a prominent canard, and fins mounted at the ends of its swept wings.
-The plane has seating for up to six people including the pilot.
-The Jetcruzer is noteworthy for being the first aircraft to have achieved a spin resistance certification from the United States FAA.
+The AASI Jetcruzer was an American single-engine turboprop light civil transport aircraft developed by Advanced Aerodynamics and Structures Inc. (AASI).
+The Jetcruzer had an unusual configuration, with a single turboprop engine driving a pusher propeller, a prominent canard, and fins mounted at the ends of its swept wings.
+The aircraft had seating for up to six people including the pilot.